chkla/Transformers-MZES/README.md

 # 🤖 Transformer-Based Language Models (Input Talk @ Method Bits, MZES, UMannheim)
 Welcome to the transformer-based Language Models (LM) talk!
 You can find the slides for the talk here [![Google Slides](https://img.shields.io/badge/Slides-yellow?logo=google-slides)](https://docs.google.com/presentation/d/1py8jRKvNZXCrCCwtAtwgewMHEDM7d1iKI7E4cA_sgt0/edit?usp=sharing).
 In this talk, we will explore the power of transformer-based LMs and how they can be used for various research tasks.

 This is a talk on Transformer-based Language Models, covering a range of topics including what language models are, why we need a new architecture for them, the components that make the Transformer architecture so powerful, the differences between Transformer-based Language Models, how to train a state-of-the-art transformer model for various research tasks, and the limits and open challenges of these new types of Language Models.

-_This workshop is designed to introduce participants to Transformer-based Language Models, including their architecture, components, and use cases.
-The workshop is intended for individuals who have some basic knowledge of machine learning and natural language processing._

-*Related questions for this talk:*
+Related questions for this talk:
 * 🤔 What are Language Models?
 * 🚀 Why do we need a new architecture (Transformer) for Language Models?
 * 🔧 What components make transformer architecture so powerful?